syncfusion-content/maui-docs/MAUI/Masked-Entry/Formatting-Value.md

 ---
 layout: post
 title: Mask formats in .NET MAUI MaskedEntry control | Syncfusion
-description: Learn all about how to set the mask format for the value in the MaskedEntry (SfMaskedEntry) control with prompts and literals.
+description: Learn how to set the mask format for the value in the MaskedEntry (SfMaskedEntry) control with prompts and literals.
 platform: maui
 control: SfMaskedEntry
 documentation: ug